hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 2. **Object exists** — The datagroup/URL category exists on the target
 3. **Backup** — Creates a backup on the local machine

 Hosts that fail validation are skipped.
-If an object doesn't exist on a target, that target is skipped (not created).
+If an object doesn't exist on a target, that target is skipped.

 ### Systemic Failure Detection